ningzhangcee/ningzhangcee.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Dr Ning ZHANG"
+title: "About Dr. Kai-Qi LI"
 author_profile: true
 redirect_from:
   - /about/